awslabs/agent-evaluation/docs/user_guide.md

       - The agent returns a list of open claims.
 ```

-If your test cases are complex, consider breaking them down into multiple `steps`, `expected_results`, and/or `tests`.
+If your test case is complex, consider breaking it down into multiple, smaller `tests`.

 ### Multi-turn conversations